 Isn’t about time to take a break from all the holiday bustle?
-I think you should enjoy a piece of gluten-free vegan teff gingerbread, sit in your favorite chair, with a hot tea and watch it snow or just enjoy the fireplace.
-Happy holidays to you!
+I think you should enjoy a piece of gluten-free vegan teff gingerbread.

 How Are Your Holidays?